uc-cdis/cloud-automation/kube/README.md

 ```

 In this example, we want the `local_settings.py` to be located in the same directory with running script.
 We need to specify two keys (`mountPath` and `subPath`) in each entry of `volumeMounts`.
 In particular, `mountPath` is the fullpath contains also the name of file, while `subPath` is the file name.

+### Release a new version of a service
+1. create a release version in github
+2. wait for quay to build the new version.
+3. deploy with kube:  `kubectl --kubeconfig=kubeconfig set image deployment/portal-deployment portal=quay.io/cdis/data-portal:$version_number`

+## Expose a service internally with DNS
+Domain name should be used to point to a service.
+Domain name is only recognized at the Pod level, not the Node level.
+It means that we need to access to either pod or container to see other container/pod by its domain name.

 ## Expose a service externally
 Currently services are exposed via NodePort since that requires minimal overhead and we are not using a huge cluster that needs load balance.
 We setup the NodePort and open this port in the security group inbound rule, then we have a reverseproxy outside of the kube cluster which proxy all traffics to services.